 He cut his teeth as a reporter and editor in Louisiana with the Pelican Institute, before becoming the director of fiscal policy studies for the John Locke Foundation in North Carolina.
 Alongside these roles, he wrote for countless outlets—including the American Conservative, the Daily Caller, Econ Journal Watch, Fox News, the Fraser Institute, the Future of Freedom Foundation, and WND.com—and he started his own podcast on liberty around the world.
 This later evolved into the Gold Newsletter Podcast.

-He was the founding editor in chief of the PanAm Post and is the founder and director of Econ Americas, a financial consultancy devoted to Latin America.
+He was the founding editor in chief of the PanAm Post and is the founder and director of Econ Americas, a consultancy devoted to international finance, geopolitical risk, and jurisdictional arbitrage.
 During this time, he completed a certificate in Cuban history at the University of Miami and passed the Diploma of Spanish as a Foreign Language at the B2 level.
 Highlights include appearing as a repeat guest with John Stossel on Fox Business, viral articles undermining the Chavista regime in Venezuela, and testifying in Spanish before the National Congress of Paraguay.
 He has traveled to 19 of 20 nations in Latin America, with stays of more than a year each in Argentina and Guatemala.

 In 2021, Hodgson graduated with his MBA in finance from Rice University in Texas.
-His writing has continued as a research associate for the Frontier Centre in Canada, a columnist for the Epoch Times, and managing editor of the Impunity Observer.
+His writing has continued as the publisher of the Impunity Observer, a columnist with the Epoch Times, and a research associate for the Frontier Centre in Canada.

 Key Skills & Experiences